lukehsiao/CribSense/docs/setup/config.md

 `erode_dim` specifies the dimension of the kernel to use in an [OpenCV erode operation](http://docs.opencv.org/2.4/doc/tutorials/imgproc/erosion_dilatation/erosion_dilatation.html).
 This is used to minimize the changed pixels.
 That is, pixels that are isolated will be removed, but when large groups of pixels are changed, they will remain. `dilate_dim` is the opposite, it takes a pixels and expands it.
 These two parameters are used when detecting the region of the frame that the infant is located in.
 First, the pixel differences are calculated, then, a small erosion is applied to eliminate noise and a large dilation is applied to broadly mark the areas of motion.

+`low-cuttoff` and `high-cutoff` define the range of the bandpass filter used during magnification.
+Specifically, video magnification will try to magnify motion that occurs within this frequency range, and ignore motion outside this range.
+We've tuned this to be able to capture breathing rats in general, but you may need to tweak this during calibration.

 See the section on calibration for more information.

 ## Debugging features